Blog

 Loudness Tips

 - Automate the volume going into your drop to help increase the punch and impact of the drop.
 Try automating the master volume before the limiter during buildups.
 Try a combination of volume, EQ & reverb automation on your build.
-Use volume dips, low cutting with EQ, and automating the reverb wetness up.
+Use volume dips, low cutting with EQ and automating the reverb wetness up.

 Equalizer (EQ) Tips